 Station to Station

 Much delayed, as crowd funded projects often are, the belated release of Ira Steven Behr’s Star Trek: Deep Space Nine retrospective couldn’t be better timed.
-If Trekkies ever needed reminding that their thoughtless and thought terminating rejection of the so-called black sheep of the Trek family was imbecilic then and, in the age of Star Trek: Discovery, indefensible now, this is the time.
+If Trekkies ever needed reminding that their thoughtless and thought terminating rejection of the so-called black sheep of the Trek family was imbecilic then and, in the age of Star Trek: Discovery, indefensible now, this is the moment.

 Thanks to ten years of on screen atrocities committed under the Star Trek banner, rejecting the show as in some way antithetical to Gene Roddenberry’s philosophy, or out of step with what Star Trek should be about, feels like a joke darker than anything this frontier, later war saga, ever produced.

-Perhaps Trekkies weren’t ready for the station saga when it debuted in 1993.
+Perhaps Trekkies weren’t ready for the station drama when it debuted in 1993.
 The documentary suggests it suffered a squeeze, sandwiched between the outgoing TNG and incoming Voyager.
 Maybe they never took to the show’s carefully cultivated moral ambiguity, its conflicted and conflicting characters (half of whom were non-starfleet, neatly adhering to Roddenberry’s “no conflict between humans” edict).

 Fuck, maybe the audience, spoon fed happy-go-lucky philosophers and explorers and self-contained and eloquently cauterised morality plays, simply didn’t like the part-serialised narrative (the concurrently running Babylon 5, namechecked here but no more, was completely serialised over 5 seasons but no one seemed to mind).
 What’s clear is that objectively these reservations were shortsighted and thoughtless, and unfairly maligned what is, as of 2019, the most consistent and best written of all Treks.